walwoodr/capsulize-rails/project_spec.md

     - clothing item belongs to category

 - [x] Include at least one has_many through relationship (x has_many y through z e.g. Recipe has_many Items through Ingredients)
-    - clothing item has many outfits through join table
+    - outfit has many clothing items through join table
     - clothing item has many users through join table

-- [ ] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity)
+- [x] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity)
+    - clothing items can be can be created by users through outfits and independently

 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
     - User contains validation through Devise